Brand Names: Sonata

 What is zaleplon (Sonata)?

 Zaleplon is used to treat insomnia.
-This medication causes relaxation to help you fall asleep and stay asleep.
+This medicine causes relaxation to help you fall asleep and stay asleep.

-Zaleplon may also be used for purposes other than those listed in this medication guide.
+Zaleplon may also be used for purposes not listed in this medication guide.

 green/light green, imprinted with SONATA, 10 mg